 Almost all transfer students enter UC as juniors.
 Campus enrollment targets are based on capacity in major programs at the upper-division level.

 The University enrolls freshman and transfer students from every county of California, but students tend to apply to campuses closest to their residence.
 One goal of the President's transfer initiative is to increase the geographic diversity of transfer entrants.

 The Master Plan specifies that the University maintain a 60:40 ratio of upper-division to lower-division students, which corresponds to a 2:1 ratio of new freshmen to new CCC transfer students.
 Over the past decade, UC has moved closer to that ratio, from 2.61:1 to 2.43:1.
 The report from the President's Transfer Action Team recommits the University to fulfilling that goal.

 Compared to a decade ago, freshman and transfer entrants today are better prepared academically as measured by grades and, for freshmen, test scores and the number of college preparatory high school courses.
 As academic qualifications of the entering class continue to improve, UC still maintains access for populations historically underserved by higher education.
 More than 40 percent of undergraduates come from low-income families and/or will be the first in their families to complete a four-year degree.

-Over the next four years, the UC campuses also plan to enroll additional nonresident undergraduate students.
-Nonresident students enrich and diversify the student body; they also pay supplemental tuition ($22,878 in 2011–12) not charged to California residents.
+The number of nonresident domestic and international students has increased in recent years, although their proportion is still much lower than at comparable research universities.
+Nonresident students enrich and diversify the student body; they also pay supplemental tuition ($22,878 in 2013-14) not charged to California residents.
 This extra revenue enables UC to improve educational programs for all students.